ClarkVision.com

 The stars in the Milky way galaxy are predominantly yellow and red.
 You wouldn't know that from all the amateur astro photos out there, as the histogram equalization turns yellow stars blue.
 It is because the average astro scene is predominantly yellow/orange/red that the histogram equalization steps are suppressing H-alpha response.

 Critics of this article miss the point!
 The article has been criticized that I miss the point, saying that modifying a digital camera improves H-alpha sensitivity.
 I never said it didn't!
 My point that I demonstrate throughout the astrophotography series is that a stock digital cameras can pick up enough H-alpha emission to make beautiful images (there are some rare older camera exceptions that have very little H-alpha response).
 Sure modifying to improve red response will pick up more, and if that is your goal, fine.
 But it is not an absolute requirement to modify cameras to show plenty of H-alpha, and if you want to make natural color images, modifying a camera for enhanced red response messes up color balance.
 Modern digital cameras typically have about 25% transmission for H-alpha.
 Changing filters can increase that throughput about 2 to 3 times.
 But that increase boosts red response of continuum sources like stars only a few percent (depends on spectral response of the star), and because there is then an imbalance between different spectral sources (e.g. nebulae vs stars), there is no correction to regain accurate color balance if you want natural color for stars and nebulae.
-See 2d2) Color Astrophotography and Critics for more information.
+For more information, see Sensor Calibration and Color and Color Astrophotography and Critics.

 Because the H-alpha line is very strong, and in a modified camera H-alpha line is so intense, the histogram equalization is just bringing the intensity of H-alpha back to a reasonable level.

-Hydrogen emission nebulae have both H-alpha and H-beta (blue), and often some oxygen and emission lines from other elements.
+Often some oxygen and emission lines from other elements contribute teal (bluish-green) in the cores of some hydrogen emission nebulae.
 The true color of hydrogen emission nebulae is more like pink to magenta, depending on the abundance and reddening by dust, not the blood red we see from H-alpha modified cameras.
 An unmodified camera shows these colors and their varying intensities better so you can discern chemical processes.
 Tables 1 and 2 show some of the colors in the deep sky.

 Table 1